 Internal links are hyperlinks that connect a website’s page (“Page A”) to a different page on the same site (“Page B”).

 These links are essential for SEO marketing.
-They establish a site structure, distribute page authority throughout the site, and enhance user navigation
+They establish a site structure, distribute page authority throughout the site, and enhance user navigation.

-Internal link vs. external link
+Internal links vs. external links vs. backlinks

 Internal links are hyperlinks that connect pages within the same website.

-For instance, if your website has an article about SEO strategies, you may include an external link to Google’s Webmaster Guidelines page.
 This type of link directs users to other domains for supplementary information.

-Inbound links (also called backlinks) are links from other websites pointing to your site.
+Finally, inbound links (also called backlinks) are links from other websites pointing to your site.
 They are incoming or “inbound.”

 Backlinking is one of the most important search ranking factors.